CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

 Examples Section
 ----------------
-Examples section must consist of Ansible tasks which can be used as a reference to build playbooks.
+The examples section must consist of Ansible tasks which can be used as a reference to build playbooks.
 The format of this section is shown below:

 .. code-block:: yaml